Lakeland, Florida

 Lakeland is a city in Polk County, Florida, United States.
 Located along I-4 east of Tampa and southwest of Orlando, it is the most populous city in Polk County.
-As of the 2020 U.S. Census Bureau release, the city had a population of 112,641.
-Lakeland is a principal city of the Lakeland–Winter Haven Metropolitan Statistical Area.
+As of the 2020 U.S. Census, the city had a population of 112,641.
+Lakeland is a principal city of the Lakeland–Winter Haven Metropolitan Statistical Area and is often included as part of the Tampa Bay area.

 Lakeland is situated among several lakes including Lake Morton downtown and is sometimes locally referred to by the nickname "Swan City" due to its sizeable population of swans, all of whom are descendants of two mute swans given to Lakeland by Queen Elizabeth II in 1957.
 Lakeland is home to several colleges and universities.
 Lakeland Linder International Airport is in Lakeland as is the corporate headquarters of Publix, a supermarket chain.

 European-American settlers arrived in Lakeland from Missouri, Kentucky, Tennessee, Georgia and South Carolina in the 1870s.
 The city expanded in the 1880s with the arrival of rail service, with the first freedmen railway workers settling here in 1883.
 They and European immigrants also came because of land development opportunities with farming, citrus, cattle and phosphate industry developing.
 Lakeland is home to the 1,267 acre.